 AUSTRALIA: Scientists develop alternative to antibiotics for poultry

+A new treatment to protect chickens against infection has been developed in Australia with the aim of phasing out the use of antibiotics in the poultry industry.
 The system, developed by the country's national science authority CSIRO, provides a way of delivering antibiotic alternatives - natural proteins called cytokines - into chickens, substances that are naturally produced by poultry.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.